DrY2AnZeU8g

-We can find any unknown angle from a right-angled triangle, as long as we know the lengths of two of its sides.
+We can find an unknown angle in a right triangle, as long as we know the lengths of two of its sides.

 The answer is to use Sine, Cosine or Tangent!